-In the middle of downtown Louisville, Kentucky, there stands a most unusual bronze plaque.
+The place to begin is downtown Louisville, Kentucky, where you’ll find a most unusual bronze plaque.
 Usually such markers commemorate a battle, political figure, or some natural or historical feature.
 The one on the street corner in Louisville marks a mystical experience—one that happened to the monk Thomas Merton on March 18, 1958:

 “In Louisville, at the corner of Fourth and Walnut, in the center of the shopping district, I was suddenly overwhelmed with the realization that I loved all those people, that they were mine and I theirs, that we could not be alien to one another even though we were total strangers….There is no way of telling people that they are all walking around shining like the sun.”